AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-data-elements.md

 * Cannot use the data layer for third-party pixels
 * No ability to transform the data between the data layer and XDM

-### Map to XDM in the datastream

-This approach uses functionality built-into the datastream configuration called [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/datastreams/data-prep.html) and skips mapping data layer variables to XDM in tags.

-Pros

-* Flexible as you can map individual variables to XDM
-* Ability to [compute new values](https://experienceleague.adobe.com/docs/experience-platform/data-prep/functions.html) or [transform data types](https://experienceleague.adobe.com/docs/experience-platform/data-prep/data-handling.html) from a data layer before it goes to XDM
-* Leverage a [Mapping UI](https://experienceleague.adobe.com/docs/experience-platform/datastreams/data-prep.html#create-mapping) to map fields in your source data to XDM with a point-and-click UI

-Cons

-* Cannot use data layer variables as data elements for client-side third-party pixels, but can use them with Adobe tags event-forwarding
-* Cannot use the scraping functionality of the tags feature of Adobe Experience Platform
-* Maintenance complexity increases if mapping the data layer both in tags and in datastream

 ### Map data layer in tags

 This approach involves mapping individual data layer variables OR data layer objects to data elements in tags and eventually to XDM.
 This is the traditional approach to implementation using a tag management system.

-Pros
+#### Pros

 * The most flexible approach as you can control individual variables and transform data before it gets to XDM
 * Can use Adobe tags triggers and scraping functionality to pass data to XDM
 * Can map data elements to third-party pixels client-side

-Cons
+#### Cons

-* May take longer to implement
+* Takes time to reconstruct the data layer as data elements

 >[!TIP]
 >
 > Google Data Layer
 >
-> If your organization already uses Google Analytics and has the traditional Google dataLayer object on your website, you can use the [Google Data Layer extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/client/google-data-layer/overview.html?lang=en) in Adobe Tags.
+> If your organization already uses Google Analytics and has the traditional Google dataLayer object on your website, you can use the [Google Data Layer extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/client/google-data-layer/overview.html?lang=en) in tags.
 This allows you to deploy Adobe technology quicker without having to request support from your IT team.
 Mapping the Google data layer to XDM would follow the same steps as above.

+### Map to XDM in the datastream

+This approach uses functionality built-into the datastream configuration called [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/datastreams/data-prep.html) and skips mapping data layer variables to XDM in tags.

+#### Pros

+* Flexible as you can map individual variables to XDM
+* Ability to [compute new values](https://experienceleague.adobe.com/docs/experience-platform/data-prep/functions.html) or [transform data types](https://experienceleague.adobe.com/docs/experience-platform/data-prep/data-handling.html) from a data layer before it goes to XDM
+* Leverage a [Mapping UI](https://experienceleague.adobe.com/docs/experience-platform/datastreams/data-prep.html#create-mapping) to map fields in your source data to XDM with a point-and-click UI

+#### Cons

+* Cannot use data layer variables as data elements for client-side third-party pixels, but can use them with event forwarding
+* Cannot use the scraping functionality of the tags feature of Adobe Experience Platform
+* Maintenance complexity increases if mapping the data layer both in tags and in datastream

 >[!IMPORTANT]
 >